-Jim Ray supervises programs that help students explore career opportunities and works with employers on recruitment.
+Jim oversees the Career Planning Center’s efforts to position students for success in the legal marketplace.
+He works with faculty, alums and employers to maximize the number of opportunities available to students.
 Before joining the Law School, he was a partner at Robinson & Cole in Hartford, where he focused on counseling clients and litigating environmental and products liability cases while serving as the hiring partner and diversity partner.
-He has been listed in “The Best Lawyers in America” in the area of Environmental Law since 2008 and is admitted to practice in Connecticut, Massachusetts, New York, the District of Columbia, the Southern District of New York, and the Eastern District of New York.
+He has been listed in “The Best Lawyers in America” in the area of Environmental Law since 2008 and is admitted to practice in Connecticut, Massachusetts, New York, the District of Connecticut, the Southern District of New York, and the Eastern District of New York.
 He began his career as an environmental engineer with the Connecticut Department of Environmental Protection.
 Jim is a triple Husky, earning his BA in chemical engineering, his MBA and his J.D. from UConn.

 Michele serves as a career counselor for J.D. students and graduates, focusing much of her time on judicial clerkships and internships.
 She has primary responsibility for the employment surveys (summer and post-graduate) conducted by the Career Planning Center.
 During her tenure with the Career Planning Center, Michele has also coordinated the Alumni Mentor Program, acted as the First Year Honors Program liaison and served as the Law School’s pro bono coordinator.
 Michele received her JD from UConn Law, where she served as an administrative editor of the Connecticut Insurance Law Journal.
 Michele is admitted to practice before state courts in both Connecticut and Maryland.